Where I work

 change and loss / relationship issues / anxiety / depression / shame and guilt / relationship with food / body image / self-esteem / isolation / cultural issues and identity / overwhelm by own thoughts and feelings

-Voice hearing: I have volunteered as a counsellor in a service that support people with experiences of visual/auditory/tactile hallucinations.
-I have a deep understanding on how these experiences impact your daily living and the relationship with yourself, others and the world around you, including the impact of being involved with mental health services.
-Counselling sessions together though can be tailored but not limited to these experiences only.
+Voice hearing and dissociation: I have volunteered as a counsellor in a service that supports people with experiences of visual/auditory/tactile hallucinations.
+I have a deep understanding of how these experiences impact your daily living and the relationship with yourself, others and the world around you, including the impact of being involved with mental health services.